MicrosoftDocs/customer-insights/ci-docs/export-azure-blob-storage.md

 1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the Azure Blob Storage section.
 Contact an administrator if one is not available.

+1. Enter a name for the export.

+1. Enter the folder name for the Blob storage.

 1. Select the box next to each of the entities you want to export to this destination.